Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-notes.md

 point either 12 o'clock or 6 o'clock depending on how many turns you did.
 Then 7&8 are a regular anchor step.
 You should end in an [open] position.

+Note that the repetition ends on the odd beat 5 because the settling happens on the even beat 6.

+One of the main uses of the continuous whip is to add 2-beat increments so that you are more easily able to predict or approach the 8th beat in the song.

-#### Continuous basket whip into starter position
+#### Continuous whip into starter position

 Start in an [open] position.
-This pattern is similar to a [continuous whip], but you enter [starter] position at the end of the first 5.

-Do a basket whip, then on 4 and 5 go into a [starter] position.
-The perpendicular angle is very important, then keep repeating 4 and 5 in one quick, smooth motion, like the 4 and 5 are one motion, not two steps, making sure to maintain this perpendicular shape at the end of each rotation on 5, and making sure the follower moves up and down the slot, not in a circular or orbiting fashion.
-On the last repeat of the 4 and 5, do not build tension on the 5, become gooey on 6 so the follower can settle, and should end in [starter] position.
+Then go into a [continuous whip] after 3& or the first 5.
+Then settle on 6 to go into a [starter] position.

+The perpendicular angle is very important when stepping across on 4.
+Keep repeating 4 and 5 in one quick, smooth motion, like the 4 and 5 are one motion, not two steps, making sure to maintain this perpendicular shape at the end of each rotation on 5, and making sure the follower moves up and down the slot, not in a circular or orbiting fashion.
+On the last repeat of the 4 and 5, do not build tension on the 5, become gooey on 6 so the follower can settle, and should end in [starter] position on 6.

 Next pattern suggestion:

 - Do a [left-side starter inside chain turn into open position] because most followers should be able to follow, and there is something about the angle that makes it feel good.
+- [left-side starter back-lead free-spin], which is an intermediate exit.
 - [left-side outside pass]
 - [left-side starter outside turn into a weird handshake position] and a [handshake reverse whip]

+#### Continuous basket whip into starter position

+Do a basket whip, then on 4 and 5 lead a [continuous whip], an settle in a [starter] position on 6.

 ### Dips